wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 Contributors: msales75
 Donate link: http://scenechat.com/
-Tags: admin, analytics, comments, facebook, flash player, plugin, scenechat, sharing, seo, vseo, social tv, social video, social video marketing, social video sharing, timed comments, twitter, video, video comments, video sharing, video URL, vimeo, vlog, widget, youtube
+Tags: admin, analytics, comments, Facebook, flash player, Interactive, plugin, scenechat, seo, sharing, Social TV, social video, social video, marketing, social video sharing, timed comments, twitter, video, video comments, video sharing, video URL, vimeo, vlog, vseo, widget, youtube
 Requires at least: 2.0.2
 Tested up to: 3.3
-Stable tag: 1.2.2
+Stable tag: 2.0.0

-SceneChat adds a social toolbar to the YouTube and Vimeo videos on your site.
-It helps grow your traffic, boost site engagement and improve SEO.
+SceneChat adds an interactive social toolbar to the videos on your site.
+It helps engage your audience, grow your traffic, and drive conversion.

 == Description ==

-SceneChat enables social engagement and promotion of the videos on your site.
-Now your visitors can comment on and share your videos with their social community via time-specific comments tied to specific scenes.
-Additionally, as the publisher you can add .Moderator pop-ups. that call-out specific points or moments.
+SceneChat is a self-serve solution for marketers looking to increase video engagement and conversions.
+The platform provides the easiest, most flexible solution for creating, publishing and analyzing interactive social video marketing campaigns - without the need for video editors or Flash developers.

-Clicking on a comment or a shared scene draws followers to that exact moment in the video.
-Add a SceneMark icon to give instant feedback whether you like (or dislike) a scene.
+SceneChat enables the creation of interactive experiences that can be synced to specific scenes within a video, engaging audiences as they consume content.

-SceneChat was designed for publishers seeking to engage their audiences - enabling them to socially promote the videos on your site.
+Interactions can be timed messages or questions, graphics, URL links, polls, or multiple choice questions that can navigate a video.
+With SceneChat, marketers are able to design sophisticated interactions that engage audiences at the best time during video consumption - providing scene-relevant interaction that gathers data while driving conversions.

-On the back-end, SceneChat captures all user activity and displays the results in easy to understand charts and graphs.
-Learn exactly which videos are attracting the most attention and which users are helping to spread the word.
-We even do our part to help with content discovery by making all comments indexable by search engines (SEO friendly).
+SceneChat experiences can be broadly distributed via Facebook or Twitter, or directly embedded on a publisher's site or blog.
+In addition, the company offers both a WordPress plugin and on-site code that enables experiences to be directly published onto a site.

-SceneChat is the easiest way to socially ignite your videos - it helps boost website engagement, grow your audience, and improve content discovery - download SceneChat and get started today!
+A free trial is available enabling anyone to start  an account and instantly create and deploy interactive videos for 30 days without restriction.
+After 30 days customers can continue using  the service for as little as $10 per month.

-This WordPress Plugin represents SceneChat's Basic Service which is Free!
+A "Forever-Free" option is available for users with less than 200 views per month.

 == Installation ==